vanling/docs/configuration/flows.md

 ```

 As you can see, the example above doesn't have any substantial data inside each key.
 In reality, there's going to be a
 lot of data.
-However, the data nested in these first-level keys will always be slightly different, based on your flow's
+However, the data nested in these keys will always be slightly different, based on your flow's unique
-unique configuration.
-During configuration and debugging, you'll need to use a tool like the [Logger](#logs) to view the
+configuration.
+During configuration and debugging, you'll need to use a tool like [The Logger](#logs) to view your
-data you are working with.
+flow's unique data.

 :::tip